-In a nutshell, this is a great opportunity for brands to gain traction with ads, utilize your look-alike audience and really maximize their influencer marketing strategy.
+In a nutshell, whitelisting is a great opportunity for brands to gain traction with ads, utilize your look-alike audience and really maximize their influencer marketing strategy.
 Which may be beneficial to you.
-There are some caveats here and risks.
-So it’s important to understand what this is and to be mindful of who you’re giving this access to.
+The brand will use the access you grant them to your social platform (this is safe to do through the Facebook Business backend).
+Then the brand will run ads as if they are posting as you.
+This feels more authentic than them, the brand, making more ads on Facebook or Instagram.
+Proof that influencers are trusted and should be charging for their work!
+There are some caveats with Whitelisting and risks.
+So it’s important to understand what whitelisting really means and to be mindful of who you’re giving this access to.

 Benefits of Whitelisting

 One of the main benefits of whitelisting, especially if the brand is utilizing your blog URL in the post, is that it can drive incredible traffic to your site.
-Brands are able to put quite a bit of money behind the ads and also usually know how to run more successful campaigns that we can.
+Brands are able to put quite a bit of money behind the ads and also usually know how to run more successful campaigns than we can.
 This can improve your page views, drive new readers to your site and build a larger fanbase.
-It may also mean more engagement on your Facebook post (remember to hit that INVITE button for people who have liked your post who aren’t a follower yet).
+It may also mean more engagement on your Facebook post or Instagram post.

 Risks of Whitelisting

-When you allow a brand to run ads on your behalf, you do not have creative control.
+When you allow a brand to run ads on your behalf as a content creator and influencer, you do not have full creative control.
 You also can not see what they’re creating.
-The visibility on the influencers end is minimal.
+The visibility on the influencer’s end is minimal.
 This is why offering whitelisting to brands you trust and support is important.
 Don’t just offer it to anyone who may create harmful ads, inappropriate ads, and so on.
 Plus, brands may just utilize your likeness and pretty images to drive clicks to their own site and not yours.

 How to Price Whitelisting